Cost Update

 Labor

-Professional painting crews and supervision
+Professional painting and application

 Materials